markpbaggett/complex_xml_to_openrefine/README.md

 3. Your OpenRefine project should look like the figure below with column names that are easily associated.
     * ![Your imported OpenRefineProject](images/created_project.png)

-#### Current Issues
+## Export Formats

-1. Right now, the finalized JSON is not ordered.
-Therefore, you have to order your columns after project creation.
-This will be addressed soon!
+Currently, results can be exported to "XML" or "JSON" (JSON is the default).
+While the JSON file is created in document order, OpenRefine does not respect it.
+Therefore, if you want your file to be ordered, specify XML.